-Process of Becoming a Student in Heidelberg University’s Graduate Studies Programs
+Process of Becoming a Heidelberg Graduate Student:

 - Submit admission documents (see specific program admission requirements) and international admission documents (if applicable).